Residential New Construction

-New Jersey ENERGYEfficient Homes (Tier 1) These homes have energy efficient characteristics and save about 15% more energy than a traditionally built home, yet do not meet ENERGY STAR standards under the EPA.
+New Jersey ENERGYEfficient Homes (Tier 1) These homes have energy efficient characteristics and save about an estimated 15% more energy than a traditionally built home, yet do not meet ENERGY STAR standards under the EPA.

-New Jersey ENERGY STAR Homes (Tier 2) meets the EPA's version 3.0 requirements, which means these homes are 20-25% more energy efficient than traditionally built homes and meet all EPA ENERGY STAR Homes standards.
+New Jersey ENERGY STAR Homes (Tier 2) meets the EPA's version 3.0 requirements, which means these homes are estimated to be 20-25% more energy efficient than traditionally built homes and meet all EPA ENERGY STAR Homes standards.